zianpan/fancy_retriever/README.md

+# Biencoder Code Instances Retriever

-# Code Reranker
+# Retrieved Code Instances Reranker
-A component for reranking and improving code search results based on semantic analysis and code understanding.
+A component for reranking and improving retrieved code instance results based on semantic analysis and code understanding.

 ## Components
 - `main.py`: Main entry point for the reranking system